Home Away From Home: An International Student Guide to Reno-Tahoe

 If you enjoy outdoor fun, Lake Tahoe is the perfect place.
 Neither too hot or too cold, the average summer high is 32.2 Celsius, and the winter low is -3.8 Celsius.
 Soak up the splendor on a gondola trip up Heavenly Mountain in the warmer months and shred through more than 500 inches of snow in the winter.
 There’s more to Lake Tahoe than just outdoor activities, as the area surrounding the largest alpine lake in the United States also offers high-end shops, restaurants, and plenty of nightlife options.

-International undergraduate and graduate students attending University of Nevada, Reno will have the support services of Nevada Global and the Office of International Students and Scholars (OISS) to help them achieve success.
-From visa and application assistance before arriving in Reno to English language and academic support on campus, the Nevada Global team develops relationships with each international student as they pursue their educational goals, ensuring they have everything they need to thrive during their study-abroad experience.
+International undergraduate and graduate students attending UNR will have the support services of Nevada Global and the Office of International Students and Scholars (OISS) to help them achieve success.
+From visa and application assistance before arriving in the US to English language and academic support on campus, the Nevada Global team develops relationships with each international student as they pursue their educational goals, ensuring they have everything they need to thrive during their study-abroad experience.
 Working closely with Nevada Global, the OISS team has extensive knowledge and experience in supporting international education at the university, working with students, scholars, and community members to help enrich their study and research experiences while on the campus of University of Nevada, Reno.

 Shorelight can help you find your US university home away from home >